-Preventing Card Testing Fraud in 2020
+Preventing Card Testing Fraud

 What Makes Card Testing Dangerous for Merchants?

 Card testing is a trial run that’s insignificant enough, the fraudster hopes, that it won’t raise any major flags if it gets declined—even multiple times.
 If the transaction is authorized, the fraudster now has a successful payment history with that card and that merchant, so the next purchase they make will probably be accepted as well, even if it’s for a much larger amount.

 Even declines can be useful to the fraudster, because some merchants have their payment processor settings configured to provide cardholders with specific information about why their transaction was declined.
 If the message comes back that the card was declined because the address didn’t match, the fraudster knows what piece of the payment credentials puzzle they’re missing.

 Card testing harms merchants in several different ways.
 First, even those “insignificant” test purchases often turn into chargebacks when the card’s real owner reads their monthly statement.